sharukphoenix/cs50googlesearch/README.txt

 Commit - 0 : This is my initial test commit!
 I've made a change to ur GitHub Repo for you to make ur first "pull" on to ur local repo using git!
+Branched off from "main" to "new-branch" : Hi!
+I'm making changes in the new-branch without affecting the main branch!